CPAP Pressure Settings

 If CPAP pressure is too low to resolve breathing disruptions during sleep, then there may also be risks of health complications from obstructive sleep apnea such as high blood pressure and other cardiovascular problems.

-Factors That Affect CPAP Settings
+Factors That Affect CPAP Pressure Settings

 There is no standard CPAP pressure level that works for everyone.
 Instead, multiple factors influence the proper pressure level.